Alan Minda: Cercle Brugge

 On 12 July 2023, Belgian club Cercle Brugge announced the signing of Minda on a five-year contract, for a reported fee of around €2 million.

+Atlético Mineiro

+On 6 January 2026, Brazilian club Atlético Mineiro announced an agreement in principle to sign Minda.
+On 14 January, the deal was confirmed and he signed a five-year contract.

 International career

 Minda made his debut for the Ecuador national under-20 team in November 2022, in two friendlies against Colombia.
 He was also included in the side's squads for the 2023 South American U-20 Championship and the 2023 FIFA U-20 World Cup.

 Minda made his debut for the senior Ecuador national team on 22 March 2024 in a friendly against Guatemala.

+On 31 May 2026, Minda was selected in the 26-man squad for the 2026 FIFA World Cup.